GiuliaPaggini/Time-Series-Forecasting/README.md

 **📈 DATA**

-This folder contains all the raw data in csv or excel file, depending on the most suitable format given the source and the Python reader.
+This folder contains all the raw data in csv or excel file, depending on the most suitable format.
   - NASDAQ 100 Index : minute frequency
   - AAPL Stock Price : daily frequency
   - WTI Crude Oil Price : monthly frequency